RoeReRe/max-simulator/README.md

 Max Simulator is a hypercasual social simulator game featuring a short and fun gameplay loop.
 Players try to get to the end of the day and not die to the absurd and spontaneous mechanics of this game.

-## Note

-This is still currently a WIP.

 ## Acknowledgements

 The following assets were used for the development of this game: